Skip to main content

 Maternal-fetal medicine fellows participate in weekly didactics led by maternal-fetal medicine faculty as well as IU School of Medicine experts.
 These sessions teach the principles of ultrasonography, genetic disorders and maternal and fetal complications.
 Fellows also actively participate in resident education and the production of evidence-based obstetrical protocols.

 The maternal-fetal medicine division is committed to developing the skills necessary for fellows to become creators and consumers of literature.
 Fellows are provided ample clinical and laboratory research opportunities during their training, including 12 consecutive months of protected research time in their second year.
-Mentorship is vital during their training and vice chair of research David Haas, MD and department chair Jeffrey Peipert, MD, PhD take active roles in their education.
-Indiana University School of Medicine has extensive resources including the Regenstrief database that are available to ensure research success.
+Mentorship is provided by the vice chair of research, David Haas, MD, and various research faculty.
+Indiana University School of Medicine has extensive resources, including the Regenstrief database, that are available to ensure research success.

 A global health elective in infectious disease is available at IU School of Medicine’s sister institution in Kenya and a pediatric genetics rotation is available at Riley Hospital for Children.
 Fellows complete a fetal echocardiography rotation with skilled pediatric cardiologists at Riley Hospital for Children and they can earn a masters or certificate in clinical or translational research centering on pregnancy.